Docker Entrypoint vs CMD: What Is the Difference and How to Choose?

 is printed on the console, as shown below:

-You might be wondering what’re the benefits of using CMD
+You might be wondering what's the benefit of using the CMD

 and ENTRYPOINT